apache/www-site/theme/apache/templates/README.md

 - License.
 This is an alternative to Notice.

 - bodytag.
 This adds attributes to the `<body>` element.
-  This is allows the main `index.ezmd` to have the same template, but with differing layout.
+  This allows the main `index.ezmd` to have the same template, but with differing layout.

   `<body{% if page.bodytag %} {{ page.bodytag }}{% endif %} >`